yellowmessenger/documentation/docs/platform_concepts/appConfiguration/razorpay.md

 ### Generate Payment Link for Partial Payments

-1. In the Studio flow builder, select the **Integrations** node and click **Razorpay** from the list of integrations that have been enabled for that bot.
+1. In the Automation flow builder, select the **Integrations** node and click **Razorpay** from the list of integrations that have been enabled for that bot.

    <img src="https://i.imgur.com/iBzozGD.png" alt="drawing" width="80%"/>